 This client applied for the role of Teaching Scholar (Mechanical) in the tertiary sector and gained a job interview.
 A total of 17 selection criteria required addressing which were separated into Essential and Desirable Sections.
 The Essentials section contained four key headings (Qualifications, Teaching, Other, and Personal Qualities); and the Desirable component contained three selection criteria listed under the heading ‘Experience, Knowledge and Skills’.
-It was a long application but as stated in a previous blog, I aim to keep the addressing of selection criteria to strictly five pages maximum.
-Following full excerpts for one criterion under each heading.
+It was a long application but as stated in a previous blog, I aim to keep the addressing of selection criteria to strictly five pages maximum unless otherwise specified.

 A postgraduate qualification in Mechanical Engineering or relevant field.

 I was awarded a PhD in Engineering from RRR University in 2009.
 The PhD project was a collaboration between RRR University, CRC-ACS and Defence Science and Technology Organisation (DSTO) funded by the United States Office of Naval Research to investigate the damage criticality of a composite polymer ship structure.
 It resulted in five publications for the journal, Composite Structures (Impact factor: 2.550).
 I also presented at two international conferences such as the (Australian International Aerospace Congress (AIAC) and International Conference for Composite Structures (ICCS).